+1-(877) 629-3710 cs@conferencepanel.com

 Brian L. Tuttle

-Brian L. Tuttle is a Certified Professional in Health IT (CPHIT), Certified HIPAA Professional (CHP), Certified HIPAA Administrator (CHA), Certified Business Resilience Auditor (CBRA), Certified Information Systems Security Professional (CISSP) with over 17 years of experience in Health IT and Compliance Consulting.
+Brian L Tuttle is a Certified Professional in Health IT (CPHIT), Certified HIPAA Professional (CHP), Certified HIPAA Administrator (CHA), Certified Business Resilience Auditor (CBRA), and Certified Information Systems Security Professional (CISSP) with over 22 years of experience in Health IT and Compliance Consulting.

-With vast experience in health IT systems (i.e., practice management, EHR systems, imaging, transcription, medical messaging, etc.) as well as over 22 years of experience in standard Health IT with multiple certifications and hands-on knowledge, Brian serves as a compliance consultant.
-He has conducted onsite and remote risk assessments for over 1000 medical practices, hospitals, health departments, insurance plans, and business associates throughout the United States.
+With vast experience in health IT systems (i.e. practice management, EHR systems, imaging, transcription, medical messaging, etc.) as well as over 22 years’ experience in standard Health IT with multiple certifications and hands-on knowledge, Brian serves as compliance consultant and has conducted onsite and remote risk assessments for over 1000 medical practices, hospitals, health departments, insurance plans, and business associates throughout the United States.

-In addition, Mr Tuttle has served in multiple litigated court cases as an expert witness, offering input on best practices and requirements for securing and providing patient access to protected health information.
-Mr. Tuttle has also worked directly with the Office of Civil Rights (OCR) in defending covered entities and business associates and being asked by the Federal government to audit covered entities and business associates on behalf of the OCR.
+In addition, Mr. Tuttle has served in multiple litigated court cases, serving as an expert witness offering input related to best practices and requirements for securing and providing patient access to protected health information.
+Mr. Tuttle has also worked directly with the Office of Civil Rights (OCR), both in defending covered entities and business associates as well as being asked by the Federal government to audit covered entities and business associates on behalf of the OCR.